Sounding Spirit receives $344,687 grant for sacred music digital library from the National Endowment for the Humanities

 Sounding Spirit has received a third grant from the National Endowment for the Humanities (NEH) to continue the pioneering work of its research lab promoting collaborative engagement with southern sacred songbooks.
-This $346,781 grant from the NEH’s Humanities Collections and References Resources (HCRR) program builds on the success of a one-year HCRR-funded planning project—co-administered by Jesse P. Karlsberg (Sounding Spirit project director, technical lead, and editor-in-chief; ECDS senior digital scholarship strategist) and Meredith Doster (managing editor and project manager)—that produced a pilot digital library featuring twenty-two books from four partner archives.
+This $344,687 grant from the NEH’s Humanities Collections and References Resources (HCRR) program builds on the success of a one-year HCRR-funded planning project—co-administered by Jesse P. Karlsberg (Sounding Spirit project director, technical lead, and editor-in-chief; ECDS senior digital scholarship strategist) and Meredith Doster (managing editor and project manager)—that produced a pilot digital library featuring twenty-two books from four partner archives.
 Karlsberg and Doster will lead a multi-institutional team anchored at the Emory Center for Digital Scholarship (ECDS) in a three-year project expanding the Sounding Spirit digital library to include 1,284 additional books of vernacular sacred music from the US South published between 1850 and 1925.
-The digital library will complement Sounding Spirit’s annotated facsimile editions of five influential books of sacred southern vernacular music made possible by an NEH Scholarly Editions and Translations grant received in 2018.
+The digital library will complement Sounding Spirit’s annotated facsimile editions of five influential books of sacred southern vernacular music.
+The scholarly editions series is co-published by the University of North Carolina Press and ECDS and made possible by an NEH Scholarly Editions and Translations grant received in 2018.

 For Karlsberg, a scholar of American music and longtime practitioner of shape-note singing, one of the sacred music traditions featured in the digital library, this grant “represents the culmination of ten years of research uncovering the centrality of print culture to the practice of sacred music making in America.”
 Karlsberg describes the impact that Sounding Spirit is poised to achieve, thanks to continued NEH support: